-This taco soup recipe delivers a beautiful display of color and flavor.
-It features two types of corn: white kernels of delicious hominy and golden kernels of sweet corn.
-Plus, it has black beans, diced red tomatoes, and pink pinto beans.
-With or without the corn chips and other toppings, this soup is a winner.
-But they sure give it the perfect finishing touch!
+This taco soup recipe satisfies with two types of corn: white kernels of delicious hominy and golden kernels of sweet corn.
+Plus, it has ground beef or turkey, black beans, diced red tomatoes, and pink pinto beans.
+Top each serving with sour cream, shredded Cheddar, olives, and corn chips for a veritable feast!

 Cumin, an ingredient in this recipe, is the dried seed of a small member of the parsley family and is one of the most commonly used spices in the world.
 It has been in use since at least the second millennium B.C.E.
 (1001-2000 B.C.E.), and was mentioned in the Bible as being a seasoning for soup and bread.